 vi. that the Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

-A separate report on Corporate Governance along with the Auditors' Certificate on itscompliance is annexed to this report.
+A separate report on Corporate Governance along with the AuditorsRs Certificate on itscompliance is annexed to this Annual Report.

 MANAGEMENT & PERSONNEL

-The strong growth over the past few years demonstrates the core strengths of ouremployees to stay reality-based and proactively influence the course of business.
-In adiverse organization & competitive environment the efforts of our organizationstrong capability plans and HR innovation accelerated our growth.
-Our productivitycontinues to be best-in-class with major progress in Leadership and Talent Development.
+The strength of business over the past few years and resilience in this particular yeardue to multiple economic headwinds in the country demonstrates the core strengths of ouremployees to stay reality based and influence the course of business.
+Financial Year2018-19 was a year of overall strong growth.
+Our productivity continues to be thebest-in-class with major progress in Leadership and Talent Development.